Below is some important information with regards to fitting a DPF on a Vauxhall Zafira.

 DPF Installation & Set Up

 Once the fault that caused the previous DPF to fail has been rectified the new DPF can be fitted.
 The new DPF should be fitted loosely to line it up correctly with the rest of the exhaust system before tightening it up.
 An appropriate diagnostic tool will be required to reset the ECU in accordance with the manufacturer’s guideline.
 This will include telling the car that a new DPF has been fitted, resetting the ash counter and calibrating the differential pressure sensor.
 Failure to complete the set up process correctly can cause the new DPF to become blocked as the vehicle is unaware that a replacement unit has been fitted.
-A forced regeneration may also be part of the reset procedure and if all the correct guidelines have been followed a new aftermarket DPF will work in the same way as the O.E. specification unit did prior to failure.
+A forced regeneration should be completed as part of the reset procedure and if all the correct guidelines have been followed a new aftermarket DPF will work in the same way as the O.E. specification unit did prior to failure.

 ***A new DPF must be fitted by a competent mechanic/garage that has the required level of diagnostic equipment necessary to complete the set up procedure after installation - failure to adhere to this requirement may invalidate the warranty***